abdulwaheed76/practices/README.md

 #### reusable and modular code
 Do not repeat your self
 #### CPP
-commit, pull, push in same sequence.
+commit, pull, push in **same sequence**.
 Do this as frequently as you can.
 Sequence is important.
 Commit first, then pull (from your branch AND from master at least), then push (to your branch).
-E.g For a team of X number of people, you should do it X times a day.
+E.g For a **team of X number of people, you should do it X times a day**.
 Ie in a team of 3 people, you should do this at least 3 times a day.

 # Directory structure
 ### Frontend react based